 Whether or not a child needs with positional plagiocephaly needs physio therapy, a helmet, or both is a conversation for the child's parents and pediatrician.
 In some cases a doctor may recommend a helmet, in others they may not.

-In Miles' case, it's clear that Chrissy and John and following their doctor's orders.
+In Miles' case, it's clear that Chrissy and John were following their doctor's orders.